brendanhay/gogol/gogol-adexchange-seller/README.md

 ## Description

-A client library for the Ad Exchange Seller API.
+A client library for the Google Ad Exchange Seller.

 ## Contribute